|Registration and Rates||About the Conference||Schedule-at-a-Glance|

 This informational presentation will address both the hard and soft costs of your organization's HR practices.
 Presenters will provide practical suggestions for managing risk in hiring, managing and terminating staff.
 Additionally, presenters will share an overview of key employment laws impacting your nonprofit and will provide you with a simple tool to audit your HR practices.

-Kelly Rietow, owner, Roo Solutions, LLC and nonprofit co-presenter
+Kelly Rietow, owner, Roo Solutions, LLC

 The Risks We Can’t See